lifebit-ai/action-cloudos-cli/README.md

 Name of the repository platform of the workflow.
 Default=github.

+### `cost_limit`

+Cost limit in USD.
+If the job exceeds the defined cost limit, the job will be aborted. :warning: It is advised to always use a cost limit to avoid jobs running indefinitely if there is a pipeline issue.
 ### `request_interval`

 Request interval in seconds.
 The options is influencing the request interval for receiving the job status when `--wait-completion` is used.
 The default value is the same as the default of [](https://github.com/lifebit-ai/cloudos-cli).